The Four-Legged Medicare stool

 Medicare Plan F used to be the most comprehensive Medicare Supplement plan available.
 Medicare plan F was replaced by Medicare plan G on January 1, 2020.
 To learn more about the new Medicare Supplement plan G click the tab below.
 The best priced any hospital, any doctor Medicare Supplement plans are available from Mutual of Omaha insurance company.
 Call us toll free at (866) 724-7123 to learn more about Medicare Supplement plan G from Mutual of Omaha or click the “Contact” button at the top of this page.
 To view the outline of coverage and a detailed comparison between all of the Medicare Supplement plans offered by Mutual of Omaha click this link.

 Medicare Supplement (“Medigap”) plan G is the best priced and best designed Medicare Supplement plan on the market today.
 Plan G is a new entry to the Medicare Supplement market.
-It covers everything Plan F (now discontinued) covered except it requires the policy holder to pay the $203 annual Part B deductible.
-Please note: The annual Part B deductible will be increasing to $233 in the year 2022.
-In exchange for this additional deductible requirement, the premium is about $500 cheaper each year than the Traditional Plan F used to cost.
-To view the outline of coverage and a detailed comparison between all of the Medicare Supplement plans offered by Mutual of Omaha click this link.
+It covers everything Plan F (now discontinued) covered except it requires the policy holder to pay the $204 annual Medicare Part B deductible in 2024.
+The annual Medicare Part B deductible will increase to $257 in 2025.
+In exchange for this additional deductible, the premium is about $600 cheaper each year for Plan G than Traditional Plan F which was discontinued in 2020.

 Medicare Part D